Kerrie Schnake, MA, IMH-E® Infant Mental Health Mentor- Policy

 Marcie's interest in infant mental health began when she worked as a foster care social worker after receiving her undergraduate degree in Psychology and Sociology from the University of North Carolina Asheville.
 She went on to earn a Master of Public Affairs degree with a focus in nonprofit management from Western Carolina University and a Master of Science in Youth, Family, and Community Sciences with a focus in parent education from North Carolina State University.
 She has experience in nonprofit outreach and development as well as political work, inspired by candidates who craft policies to increase equity for children and families.
-Marcie loves cooking, playing, crafting with her four year old daughter, Lillian.
+Marcie loves cooking, making art, and exploring outside with her four year old daughter, Lillian.

 Mackenzie Soniak, PsyD

 Director, Infant and Early Childhood Mental Health Consultation Network